abohannon/rag-pdf/README.md

-# RAG Project: Local PDF Question-Answering System
+# RAG PDF: Local PDF Question-Answering System

 A powerful Retrieval-Augmented Generation (RAG) system that allows you to ask questions about technical PDFs without needing any specialized knowledge.
 This project uses: